 Joining Forces for Safe Communities

 We’re working closely with local police, firefighters, and EMTs because public safety is our top priority.
 From electrical-safety training for first responders to a coordinated approach to information sharing, it’s all about keeping our communities safe.

 Upgrading Utility Poles

 You may have seen crews in your neighborhood lately.
-We’re inspecting poles and repairing or replacing those that don’t meet required standards.
+We’re inspecting poles, and repairing or replacing those that don’t meet required standards.
 It’s part of our ongoing investment in maintenance, safety and repair to ensure that we continue to deliver reliable electric service.
-Inspection takes about 30 minutes, and two contractors are authorized to do this work: InfoTech and Utility Data Contractors (UDC).
-Crews don’t need to access your home or building.
+Our pole-loading assessment takes about 30 minutes, and crews don’t need to access your home or building.
+Three contractors are authorized to do this work: Cyient (formerly InfoTech), Utility Data Contractors (UDC), RDI Engineering, and IJUS.
 For your safety, each crew member carries an Edison-authorized identification badge.